webplatform/docs/svg/elements/rect/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The circle element is a SVG basic shape to create a circle around a center point with a radius.}}
+{{Summary_Section|The rect element is a SVG basic shape to create a rectangle starting with a given with and height beginning at a x- and y-point.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGElement
 }}